-The nearest tube stations are Charing Cross and Leicester Square.
+The nearest tube stations to Trafalgar Square are Charing Cross and Leicester Square.

-Within walking distance of Trafalgar Square you can easily go shopping in Covent Garden, have a meal in Chinatown, walk down Whitehall to Parliament Square and see the Houses of Parliament and Big Ben, or walk down the Mall to Buckingham Palace, plus a popular Harry Potter Film Location in London.Continue to 2 of 10 below.
+Within walking distance of Trafalgar Square, you can easily go shopping in Covent Garden, have a meal in Chinatown, see popular shows in the glittering West End, walk down Whitehall to Parliament Square to see the Houses of Parliament and Big Ben, and walk down the Mall to Buckingham Palace.

-Nelson's Column arrived in Trafalgar Square in 1843 and commemorates the one-armed, one-eyed admiral who died defeating Napoleon at the Battle of Trafalgar in 1805.
-The column is 169 feet 5 3/4 inches (51.659 meters) high, and the monument is more than triple life-size.
+Nelson's Column was built in Trafalgar Square in 1843.
+The monument commemorates Admiral Horatio Nelson, who died defeating Napoleon at the Battle of Trafalgar in 1805.
+The column measures just over 169 feet high from the base to the top of Nelson's hat.

-A James Gibb's church, St. Martin-in-the-Fields, is in the northeastern corner of Trafalgar Square.
-There has been a church on this sight since the 13th century; the present building was completed in 1726.
-Its magnificent Corinthian portico has been much copied in the U.S. where it became a model for the Colonial style of church building.
+Built by James Gibb, Scottish architect, St. Martin-in-the-Fields, is located at the northeastern corner of Trafalgar Square.
+There has been a church on this site since the 13th century; the present building was completed in 1726.
+Its magnificent Corinthian portico has been frequently copied in the U.S. where it became a model for the Colonial style of church building.

 St. Martin-in-the-Fields is the official parish church for Buckingham Palace.
 Inside, there is a royal box on the left of the altar and one for the Admiralty on the right.

 The National Gallery takes up the entire north side of Trafalgar Square.
-It showcases works by prolific artists including Botticelli, Titian, Raphael, Michelangelo, Caravaggio, Rembrandt, Cezanne, Hogarth, and Gainsborough.
+It showcases works by well-known artists including Botticelli, Titian, Raphael, Michelangelo, Caravaggio, Rembrandt, Cezanne, Hogarth, and Gainsborough.

-Admiralty Arch marks the entrance to Trafalgar Square from The Mall, the tree-lined road to Buckingham Palace, along the side of St. James's Park.
+Admiralty Arch marks the entrance to The Mall from Trafalgar Square.
+This tree-lined road leads to Buckingham Palace along the side of St. James's Park.
 This regal entrance was built in 1910 to honor Queen Victoria.
 The central gate is only opened for royal processions.